By Patrick Kincaid

 The stop did make sense in another way.
 We had spent the morning at the RSPB reserve at Lake Garten, looking through telescopes at ospreys, and needed lunch.
 In my memory, the Heather Centre was a single storey structure set amidst fir trees, comprising a shop, a café, and an exhibition.
 The shop was stocked with the usual things shops flog on the tourist trail, and the café served hearty school-dinners type fare.
 We plumped for Scotch broth, and as an afterthought bought tickets to the exhibition.
 Perhaps I really was easily pleased that day, but I'm also a sucker for anything historical, and was glad to learn more about how a hardy, downtrodden people had made the most of a hardy, downtrodden shrub.

-Everything in that summer of 2013 is drenched in a golden light, of course.
+Everything in that summer of 2013 is drenched in a golden light.
 We were staying in a cottage near Drumnadrochit and my morning run took me along the banks of Loch Ness to Urquhart Castle.
 On our last full day, we took the boat tour which inspired The Continuity Girl.
 It was another two years before I began writing it, but when I started, the mood of that summer returned.
 I actually set the ‘modern’ parts a year later—i.e., a year before the summer when I started writing it—because I wanted the 2014 Scottish Independence referendum to form a backdrop.
 But the mood belonged to 2013…

 August 2016.
 I was wary of returning to the same cottage, because I didn’t want to dampen the glow of our honeymoon stay.
 But the reasons for being there were different, and we didn’t follow quite the same itinerary.
 The Cairngorm reindeer herd were out, for instance, because it doesn’t appear in the novel, but Loch Meiklie, Kyle of Lochalsh, and Dores Beach were in, because they do.
 The last place we were scheduled to visit was the Heather Centre, where we planned to have more Scotch broth on our drive back to England.